theMathR/themathr.github.io/mzits/transcript.md

 "Why don't you show them the scroll?"
 > "We have already, they dont care"

-Sual speaks up and giggles.
+Saul speaks up and giggles.
 "Why don't we make our own bridge?"
 Paul pushes Saul.
-"Ooh, how about a boat to sail like... like pirate!"
+"Ooh, how about a boat to sail like... like pirates!"
 > Flee back to Wult

 \[...\]